 Here are answers to 10 basic personal finance questions:

 What’s a Credit Score?

+This is one of the most often asked questions about money.
 A credit score is a numeric rating creditors use to assess borrower risk in making lending decisions.
 The most commonly used credit score is from FICO.
 This rating is defined by how much debt you have, whether you pay your bills on time, how many credit cards you have and any unpaid bills, among other factors.

 Your credit score (which can range from 300 to 850) affects most financial decisions: Buying a car, buying or renting a home, getting loans and opening new lines of credit require credit score reviews by the people or companies who can grant you any of those grown-up things.
 (For example, if you have a poor credit score, a landlord may be less inclined to rent to you.)

 Treat your credit score like a newborn that needs constant attention and care, and shield it from the ugly world of negligent debts.
 You can check your credit score in addition to your credit report, which you should do at least once a year to make sure it’s accurate and reflects credit cards or debts you actually have (and that no one else is using your name — and your credit — to buy random cars).
 You can check your score for free online whenever you want.

 Bottom line: Your credit score impacts basically your entire adult financial life — so it’s important to know what it is.